dwief-usgs/xstrm/README.rst

 * pip install git+https://github.com/dwief-usgs/xstrm.git

 All of the examples below will run as-is assuming the file, 'tests/test_local_data.csv', is locally accessible in a folder named 'tests' under the working directory.
-These data coorespond to the test network depicted in the file 'diagram_of_test_data.jpg'.
+These data correspond to the test network depicted in the file 'diagram_of_test_data.jpg'.
 These data contain network to/from nodes alongside local data and expected data and therefore 'drop_cols' parameter is required to help remove unneeded information.

 **Example 1**  Using the network calculator command line tool.
 The network calculator is intended to simplify use of xstrm methods.
 The calculator has been tested in Linux command line and anaconda prompt on Windows.